Dallas Same-Sex Divorce Lawyers

-- To find family legal solutions as a same-sex individual or couple?
+- Find family legal solutions as a same-sex individual or couple;

-- To face the challenges Texas presents toward same-sex couples in divorce?
+- Face the challenges Texas presents toward same-sex couples in divorce, and;

-Texas recognizes divorce among same-sex couples due to the U.S. Supreme court ruling in Obergefell, but the courts are not always that friendly or flexible.
-With the help of a knowledgeable attorney like those at Hance Law Group, you can work through or around those potential hurdles.
-Also, we’ve worked with the issues which occur relative to marriages which occurred prior to the supreme court case, including how Texas courts deal with the “legal” date of marriage.
+Texas recognizes divorce among same-sex couples due to the U.S. Supreme court ruling in Obergefell v.
+Hodges, but the courts are not always that friendly or flexible.
+With the help of a knowledgeable attorney like those at Hance Law Group, PC, you can work through or around those potential hurdles.
+We've also worked with the issues that occur relative to marriages that occurred before the supreme court case, including how Texas courts deal with the "legal" date of marriage.

-Hance Law Group has helped clients needing same-sex relationship counsel in Texas for decades.
+Hance Law Group, PC, has helped clients needing same-sex relationship counsel in Texas for decades.
 We can help you:

 - Pursue a divorce, including dealing with property and children.
-Since the Supreme Court ruling, a same sex divorce should proceed just the same as an opposite sex divorce.
-However, because same sex divorce was not legal for years, there are some complex issues, such as determining the date of marriage, and how to deal with common law marriage claims.
+Since the 2015 Supreme Court ruling legalizing same-sex marriage, a same-sex divorce should proceed just the same as an opposite-sex divorce.
+However, because same-sex divorce was not legal for years, there are some complex issues, such as determining the date of marriage and how to deal with common law marriage claims.

 - Draft a cohabitation agreement.
 If you choose to cohabitate with your partner without marriage, we'll help you draft a cohabitation agreement to ensure your rights are protected.
 A cohabitation agreement will create your rights regarding assets as well as assign responsibilities regarding debts.

-- Premarital agreements.
-If you are planning to marry, you should consult with an attorney about the impact the marriage may have on your assets, or future inheritance.
-A premarital agreement may be important for you.
+- Pre-marital agreements.
+If you are planning to marry, you should consult with an attorney about the impact the marriage may have on your assets or future inheritance.
+A pre-marital agreement may be essential for you.

 - Prevent common law marriage.
 Although it might sound good in theory, creating a common law marriage can occur without your intent.
 It could result in your significant other obtaining rights to your assets.
-A properly drafted cohabitation agreement by Hance Law Group will prevent this.
+A properly drafted cohabitation agreement by Hance Law Group, PC, will prevent this.

-- Set financial and other important expectations.
-When you cohabitate with your partner, it’s important to plan for the future.
+- Set financial and other essential expectations.
+When you cohabitate with your partner, it's necessary to plan for the future.
 Even if you never expect to split up, making a cohabitation agreement can help you avoid conflict in the future and protect your rights as a parent or individual.

-When you need sound legal counsel and the ability to protect your future in the event of a divorce or partner dissolution, trust Hance Law Group.
-We’re one of the few firms in the area that specializes in same-sex marriage and cohabitation agreements.
+When you need sound legal counsel and the ability to protect your future in the event of a divorce or partner dissolution, trust Hance Law Group, PC.
+We're one of the few firms in the area that provides services for same-sex marriage and cohabitation agreements.
 Our lawyers will help you learn your rights and safeguard yourself against future conflict.